bcgov/von-network/docs/Writing Transactions to a Ledger for an Un-privileged Author.md

 **Note:** The DID for the application must already exist on the ledger.

-**Note:** The agent will fail to fully syncronize since it's DID doesn't have privileges to write the schema(s) and cred-defs to the ledger.
+**Note:** The agent will fail to fully synchronize since it's DID doesn't have privileges to write the schema(s) and cred-defs to the ledger.

 **Note:** Leave the OrgBook and VON Agent services running, we will be using the agent's wallet database.